-There’s more to an effective photo than just a good looking person.
-What the person is doing in the photo can make a huge impact on where a visitor will look on your page, and what comes across as important.
+There’s more to an effective photo than just a good-looking person.
+What the person is doing in the photo can have a huge impact on where a visitor will look on your page, and what comes across as important.

 If the subject of the photo is looking at the camera, towards the text, or away from the text, this can make a big difference in how visitors perceive your landing page.

-This eye tracking study shows how the woman’s gaze in the photo increases the visibility of the product AND the headline (Full Study):
+This eye-tracking study shows how the woman’s gaze in the photo increases the visibility of the product AND the headline:

 By using a photo of someone who is looking at your headline or your product, you can draw a visitor in and help them focus on your call to action.

-Be careful, this visual cue is not a substitute for a garbage headline so make sure you put the time into finding a solid headline before you start testing different photos.
+Be careful, this visual cue is not a substitute for a bad headline so make sure you put the time into finding a solid headline before you start testing different photos.

 4. Plant Visual Cues

-Look at how Salesforce has built an arrow into their signup form to naturally draw the visitor’s eye from the headline and supporting copy to the goal of the page.
-They’ve also surrounded their opt-in form with a strong blue box which stands out against the rest of the landing page design.
+Look at how Salesforce has built an arrow into their sign-up form to naturally draw the visitor’s eye from the headline and supporting copy to the goal of the page.
+They’ve also surrounded their opt-in form with a strong blue box that stands out against the rest of the landing page design.

-You can also use the element border to draw attention to a call to action, as in this example from visual website optimizer:
+You can also use the element border to draw attention to a call to action, as in this example from VWO:

 5. Don’t Forget About Design Match